sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 You might argue that if you set up your services[^service] properly, this shouldn't happen.
 While you are correct, what about temporary network issue between your host and the responsible Capsule only at the moment when you enter the `%post` section?
 You will never notice it and you'd think the deployment was *successful*.

-As you see, while customizing Kickstarts can provide you with some benefits, it comes with the tradeoff of maintenance.
+As you see, while customizing Kickstarts can provide you with some benefits, it comes with the trade-off of maintenance.
 If you are not comfortable in writing and troubleshooting Kickstarts and troubleshooting the Host Provisioning in Satellite - or don't have the time to - you might consider stopping right here and now.

 If you'd like to learn more about it: Perfect, keep on reading. :grin:

-### Overview
+## Overview

 :information_source: If you are not familiar with Kickstart, please [read up on that](https://access.redhat.com/documentation/de-de/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_8_installation/index) first.
 Otherwise all of the following makes no sense to you.

-To get started with Kickstart in Satellite, we wirst need to take a look at how Satellite handles Kickstarts.
+To get started with Kickstart in Satellite, we first need to take a look at how Satellite handles Kickstarts.

 A Kickstart file in Satellite is rendered *before* transmitting it to the host that requested it.
 But what Satellite makes actually awesome for using with Kickstart is the high degree of flexibility you have when using it.
 The reason being: **metadata**.
 If you followed my earlier blog post, you know we defined *a lot* of different objects, which provide small pieces of information about a system.

-We can use these information pieces - or like I call them, metadata - to stich together a highly customized Kickstart that *perfectly* fits for the system we are about to deploy.
+We can use these information pieces - or like I call them, metadata - to stitch together a highly customized Kickstart that *perfectly* fits for the system we are about to deploy.

 Before we dig deep into Kickstart, we need to understand how Satellite makes use of Templates and how we can leverage that functionality.